marcusolsson/obsidian-plugin-docs/docs/developer-tools.md

 You can also dig through the code of all public Obsidian plugins without needing to download them on your device.

-- GitHub allows you to search source code using its native search tools, although this can be a bit finicky.
+- GitHub allows you to search source code hosted on their site using its native search tools.
-- [Sourcegraph](https://sourcegraph.com/search) is much more powerful and greatly simplifies the process of searching through all public repos.
+- [Sourcegraph](https://sourcegraph.com/search) allows you to search source code in public repos across the web, including GitHub.

+By using advanced search tools to filter by language (TypeScript) and including "Obsidian" in the search, you can usually narrow your results down to code snippets from Obsidian plugins.
+It helps if you're searching for an example of some specific part of the Obsidian API.

+For more general examples of how plugins are structured, you can simply locate and browse the repository of any plugin here on GitHub.

 ## Beta testing